Edisson and Jeremiah

 About the author

-Michael Carin, a journalist and magazine editor, has authored several novels including Five Hundred Keys, The Kremlin Papers and the prize-winning work of alternate history Churchill At Munich.
-His response to the Holocaust, The Future Jew, identified him as a provocative historian and atheist.
+Michael Carin trained as a political theorist at McGill University, where he also studied under the godfather of Canadian literature, Hugh MacLennan.
+He is the author of several novels including Five Hundred Keys, The Kremlin Papers and the work of alternate history Churchill At Munich.
+His non-fiction response to the Holocaust, The Future Jew, won him wide recognition as a provocative secular humanist.
 Mr. Carin lives in Montreal.